image

 Financial need is not considered during admission decisions.
 Admission decisions are based solely on merit, regardless of financial need.
 Williams College is very selective.
 It has a 20 percent average annual acceptance rate.

 Williams Colleges offers scholarships and other forms of financial aid to admitted students.
-It does not provide merit-based scholarships.
-Instead, scholarship awards are based on financial need.
+It does not provide merit-based scholarships; instead, scholarship awards are based on financial need.

 Admission Office